sunbaoshi1975/MyStudy/PML Course Project/ProjectWriteup.md

 ### Accuracy
 With the randomForest package, we generated a high accurate model.
 The final model has 99.24% accuracy, 95% CI (0.9898, 0.9944) and above 0.99 Kappa.

-The final results were submitted and prediction for all 20 testing cases are correct.
+The final results were submitted and the prediction for 20 testing cases are all correct.

 ### Out of Sample Error
 With a confusion matrix, we can see the number of Out of sample error is quite low.